Tropical curves with a singularity in a fixed point: Algebraic lifts of tropical curves of maximal dimensional type with a singularity in a fixed point

-{\bf Curves of type (b.2).} In this case, the edge $\sigma$ of the subdivision $S_T$ spanned by the circuit $Z$ has lattice length $2$ and is common for a triangle $\delta'$ and a trapeze $\delta''$, altogether containing $6$ integral points (see Figure \ref{fn3}(a)).
+In this case, the edge $\sigma$ of the subdivision $S_\mathcal{C}$ spanned by the circuit $Z$ has lattice length $2$ and is common for a triangle $\delta'$ and a trapeze $\delta''$, altogether containing $6$ integral points (see Figure \ref{fn3}(a)).
 Without loss of generality assume that $\sigma$ is vertical (see Figure \ref{fn3}(a)).
 Then the function $\nu:\Delta\to\R$ satisfies the following:

 Due to the generality condition (G), we can assume that $\alpha<\beta$ (the inequality $\alpha\le\beta$ is included in the definition of the corresponding cone of $\Trop(\Sing_\K(\Delta))$).

 The limit point $p$ belongs to $\Tor(\sigma)$, since the function $\nu:\Delta\to\R$ vanishes only along $\sigma$.
 Then the limit curve $C_{\delta'}$ is nonsingular and quadratically tangent to $\Tor(\sigma)$ at $p$.
 The limit curve $C_{\delta''}$ either is nonsingular, quadratically tangent to $\Tor(\sigma)$ at $p$, or splits into two components transversally intersecting at $p$.
 The former option is not possible, since, otherwise, the refinement used in the preceding stage would lead to a subdivision containing the triangle $\delta_\sigma$ as in Figure \ref{fn2}(a), and hence to the equality $\alpha=\beta$ against the assumption made.
 Thus, $C_{\delta''}$ is reducible as indicated above.